 Other Roles for Shamans

-Other activities which shamans have traditionally performed, in addition to healing people, also involved healing the land.
+Other activities which shamans have traditionally performed include healing the land.
 For centuries, shamans have been involved with earth healing by using their ability to communicate with the consciousness of land, bodies of water and other such natural features of their landscape.
-Whether it by determining why crops would not grow in a certain location, or the reasons for drought; working with growing things, the weather, and the land has been a traditional activity for the shaman.
+Whether by determining why crops would not grow in a certain location, or the reasons for drought; working with growing things, the weather, and the land has been a traditional activity for the shaman.
 They would also communicate with nature to find plants to heal illness.
 Many South American shamans are responsible for discovering the healing property of certain plants, which later formed the basis for specific medicines we use in the western health system today.

-In most cultures, even in current times, a particular shaman will be gifted in working with one or another shamanic activity.
-A shaman may be more called to do soul retrieval, extraction, to work with death and dying, or to work with the land to name a few.
+In most cultures, even in current times, a particular shamanic practitioner will be gifted in working with one or another shamanic activity.
+A shaman may be more called to do soul retrieval, extraction, de-possession, to work with death and dying, or to work with the land to name a few.
 Some will specialize in one particular activity, some will be gifted in several areas.

 Effectiveness for Shamans